ShyftXero/casper/readme.md

 # hopefully all of the targeting works towards narrowing down to a few logical hosts.
 You could always just be specific and just use the agent UUID with target_ids

 ```
+Note that they aren't necessarily placed in chronological order top-to-bottom. sequencing happens by tinkering with the start_offset value for the tasks.

 Save that example in the `ops` folder as a .toml file and run `casper_agent.exe operate`

  see `ops\example_op_files` for more details. eventually they will be documented on this page as well... for now read the comments in the toml files.